 About Healthy Connections Knoxville

-A stable, healthy marriage is strongly linked to physical and emotional health and is a fundamental building block of a healthy community.
-However, Tennessee is one of ten states with the highest divorce rates, and broadly accessible programs for strengthening marriages have been nonexistent in Knoxville.
+A stable, healthy relationship is strongly linked to physical and emotional health and is a fundamental building block of a healthy community.
+However, Tennessee is one of ten states with the highest divorce rates, and broadly accessible programs for strengthening couple relationships have been nonexistent in Knoxville.

 Statistically, 80-90% of couples seeking divorce never seek professional counseling, and by their second year of marriage, 50% of newlyweds seriously doubt their marriage will last.
-A majority of couples experiencing marital unhappiness can turn their marriage around with help from the right resources.
+A majority of couples experiencing unhappiness and dissatisfaction in their relationships can turn this around with help from the right resources.

 Healthy Connections Knoxville aims to grow a network of church and community organizations that provide effective and accessible relationship assistance to citizens of Knoxville and surrounding counties.
-We believe that church and community organizations can provide research-proven relationship assistance to help couples grow a strong, life-long marriage.
+We believe that church and community organizations can provide research-proven relationship assistance to help couples grow healthy, stable relationships.

-Our goal is to train clergy and community volunteers to provide a research-based Marriage/Relationship Education (MRE) and mentoring program designed to strengthen relationships of married and pre-married couples.
+We train clergy, community volunteers, and practitioners to provide research-based Marriage/Relationship Education (MRE) designed to strengthen the relationships of all couples.

 About PREP Curriculum